 CIMM and SMPTE Issue Industrywide RFI

-NEW YORK — The Coalition for Innovative Media Measurement and the Society for Motion Picture and Television Engineers have issued a Request for Information on an open-standard technology for binding Ad-ID and Entertainment Identifier Registry coding to all advertising and program content assets.
+NEW YORK -- Dec.
+17, 2013 -- The Coalition for Innovative Media Measurement (CIMM) and the Society for Motion Picture and Television Engineers (SMPTE) today announced they have issued a formal industrywide Request for Information (RFI) seeking technologies for the optimal open-standard technical solution for binding Ad-ID and Entertainment Identifier Registry (EIDR) coding to all advertising and program content assets.
 Technical solution providers are encouraged to participate in the RFI, which is available http://cimm-us.org/initiatives-2/rfps/.

 The media industry currently has no open, uniform method of content identification that survives compression and distribution through the supply chain.
 Putting such an identification method in place is a critical next step toward the establishment of an interoperable standard for all professional video content that can be used throughout the entire media ecosystem.